 Most people think that mosquitoes are active only during the summer.
-The truth is that if the fall is warm enough, they might stick around for the majority of the autumn season.
+The truth is that if the fall is warm enough, they might stick around for most of the autumn season.
 Even though a mosquito-free state is really hard to achieve, there are many things you can do to not only avoid mosquitoes but to also get rid of most of them.
 This will ensure that you can enjoy a mosquito-free fall.

 As weird as it might seem, mosquitoes tend to be even more active in the early fall than they are in the summer.
 In the fall, the weather is cooler, but it’s still warm.
 This means mosquitoes can hunt for blood day and night.
 Observations show that in the fall, mosquitoes might even bite humans more.